Connect Funraise and Salesforce for a powerful fundraising data solution.

 • Subscriptions in Salesforce are created or updated when a Funraise Subscription is created or updated

-• Events & Registrations in Salesforce are created or updated when Funraise Event or Registration are created or updated
+• Events in Salesforce are created or updated when a Funraise Event is created or updated

 Setup